 Walking your dog is about so much more than just “potty breaks.”
 Walking your dog provides mental stimulation, physical exercise, chances for socialization, and opportunities for behavioral training.

 Every walk is an adventure.
 New sights, new sounds, new smells.
+All need to be checked out and explored.

 Mental stimulation